This article is a brief summary of what a landlord should know about the process of evicting a tenant in the OKC metro area.

 The Eviction Process in Oklahoma

 You can evict a tenant for lease violations.
-The most common lease violation is non-payment of rent.
+The most common lease violation is the non-payment of rent.
 Other lease violations include:

 - Illegal activity in the property such as drug use,